autc04/Retro68/README.md

 * carbon - launch as a Carbon app on PowerPC Macs and via Rosetta on Intel Macs up to Snow Leopard (10.6)
 * minivmac - launch using the Mini vMac emulator
 * executor - launch using Executor
+* ssh - Invoke the `LaunchAPPL` tool remotely via ssh
+* serial - Connect to a real Mac running the `LaunchAPPLServer` application via a null modem cable

 If you're running on a Mac that's old enough to use the `classic` or `carbon` backends, they will work out of the box, just launch an application as follows